 Speaking clearly is essential to being understood by those who listen.
 However, sometimes the act of being blunt with others can be mistaken for being offensive.
 People tend to not enjoy being spoken to like they are machines.
 The more blunt you become, the higher the chance of those who listen mistaking your bluntness for rudeness.

-So how do you maintain the positives of speaking clearly without the potential for being labelled as offensive?
+So how do you maintain the positives of speaking clearly without the potential for being labeled as offensive?
 This article aims to introduce two things to remember when you decide to bluntly speak with someone else.
-Your quest to getting things done should not come tagged with a quest to offend others.
+Your quest to getting things done should not come tagged with a desire to offend others.
 Offending others will counteract the progress you make in productivity when speaking clearly, thereby it is important that you limit the chances of others being damaged by your speech.

 The Emotional Potential of Language That You Use

 A way to limit offending others when you decide to be blunt with them is to use simple, boring, and impartial language.
 This is a concept which is difficult to explain through writing, but it is worth a shot.

 Limiting the emotional potential of the language that you use involves becoming a master of synonyms.
 The words you use carry varying amounts of potential for emotional responses with them.
 Curse words are a good example of this concept.
 The word, ‘hell’ has a greater potential for an emotional response than the word, ‘heck’.
 These words can be used interchangeably but will give rise to varying responses in your listener.

 Tune into the emotional potential of the language that you use.
 When you are blunt with others, ensure that this potential for an emotional response is as low as it can be.
 Use simple language which is not known to endorse emotional responses.

 The following is an example of saying the same thing twice in a blunt fashion.
 Once whilst using language with low potential for emotion, and the other whilst trying to get an emotional response from another.

 - Low potential for emotion: “Can you please respond to my email?”